So here is the story of how we try to honor the rare natural gems we work with and also best serve you!

 This is where we have faced a challenge over the years in figuring out how to best serve you, our valued client, while also honoring what we feel the rough was intended to be.
 What we tried to do for a number of years was each time we got a request we would dig through our extensive rough inventory looking for a piece or pieces that would fit the client's request.
 However, since there are often surprises in the cutting process it is usually not possible to exactly predict just from the rough what the ideal cut for that piece is without starting to work on it.
 The photo and caption below explain this process more.

 Because of how unpredictable the ideal final shape and cut for a specific gem rough is before preforming this often meant that I had to find many pieces of rough that looked like they had potential for that shape, size, color and style.
-Then we had to track each rough crystal, keeping notes on which lot is was from, the origin, enhancements and all the other factors.
-Then I would preform them all before I could even know if we MIGHT be able to cut a gem which would appeal to the specific client's range of desired outcomes.
-This meant a lot of extra administrative work and searching through lots of rough looking for a specific piece instead of just preforming the whole lot and accepting each gem shape as it gradually emerged from the rough.
+Then we had to track each rough crystal, keeping notes on which lot is was from, the origin, enhancements and all the other factors and preform them each to see what shape, size and style it was probably going to be.

-(To be absolutely sure of the final result the gem must be faceted as there are sometimes still changes during the faceting process to best optimize the cut, and sometimes subtleties of exact color are only known when the gem is finished.
-However, these changes are far less common or smaller than what happens during the preforming process.
-So usually after preforming we have quite a good idea of what we will get.)
+(Usually after preforming we have quite a good idea of what we will get.
+To be absolutely sure of the final result the gem must be faceted as there are sometimes still changes during the faceting process to best optimize the cut, and sometimes subtleties of exact color are only known when the gem is finished.
+However, these changes are far less common or smaller than what happens during the preforming process.)

-Our attempts to make some clients happy were making other clients unhappy. :(
+Our attempts to make some clients happy were making many more other clients unhappy. :(

 I had quite a bit of mental struggle about how to best handle these seemingly opposed desires, the desire to best serve my clients and also to best honor all the rough gemstones we work with and make them as beautiful as possible.
 While praying about this an idea came to me which I feel offers the best of both worlds.

-I am still working on this new strategy and preforming quite often to build up our preform inventory, but we currently have hundreds of gemstone preforms already finished for us to check through for what you want.
+We currently have hundreds of gemstone preforms already finished for us to check through for what you are looking for.
 I have been focusing mainly on sapphire to start this process since that is what most of our custom cutting to order clients want.
+But I am still working on this new strategy and preforming quite often to build up our preform inventory so more gems and gem types are added all the time.

 (To get an even better idea of how this works see the picture of Australian Sapphire Parti Color rough and preforms below.)